Residence permit for highly qualified persons to look for work or start a business

 The Swedish Migration Agency must check your passport before a decision can be made.
 You may therefore need to show your passport at a Swedish embassy or consulate-general if you are outside Sweden, or one of the Migration Agency's service centres if you are in Sweden.

 In some cases, you will not be required to show your passport, for example, if we have already checked your passport during a previous visit.

 If you need to show your passport, we will contact you with information on how and when to do so.

 If you get a permit for more than three months, you will receive a residence permit card.
 The card is proof that you have permission to be in Sweden and contains your fingerprints and a photo of you, among other information.

-If you need an entry visa to travel to Sweden, you should visit the Swedish embassy or consulate-general in your country of residence to be photographed and provide your fingerprints as soon as possible.
+If you need an entry visa to travel to Sweden, you should visit the Swedish embassy or consulate-general in your country of residence to be photographed and provide your fingerprints as soon as possible, if you did not do this in connection with showing your passport.
 Please contact the embassy or consulate-general prior to your visit.